velvia/links/rust.md

 The two standard property testing crates are [Quickcheck](https://crates.io/crates/quickcheck) and [proptest](https://github.com/AltSysrq/proptest).
 Personally I prefer proptest due to much better control over input generation (without having to define your own type class).

+### Cross-compilation

+A common concern - how do I build different versions of my Rust lib/app for say OSX and also Linux?
+- I would start with [Cross compilation to OSX with Rust](http://alwayscoding.ca/momentos/2016/05/08/cross-compilation-to-osx-with-rust/) which uses the OSXCross project along with some Cargo config.
+This is for building for OSX from a Linux (say CircleCI or Travis) build container.
+- On OSX, not too hard to use a Linux build VM to do it
+- For automation, maybe better to create a single Docker image which combines [crossbuild](https://hub.docker.com/r/multiarch/crossbuild/dockerfile) (which has a recipe for OSXCross + other targets) with a rustup container like [abronan/rust-circleci](https://hub.docker.com/r/abronan/rust-circleci) which allows building both nightly and stable.
+Use Docker [multi-stage builds](https://stackoverflow.com/questions/39626579/is-there-a-way-to-combine-docker-images-into-1-container) to make combining multiple images easier

 ## Performance and Low-Level Stuff